 Divorce Mediation time is charged on an hourly basis.
 The cost for a mediated settlement, including the cost of attorney review, is usually less than one third of a traditionally litigated settlement because you, and not your lawyers, are doing the negotiating.

-Don works with experienced attorneys who will prepare your Agreement.
-Each party may have the agreement reviewed at his or her own cost, or waive review by an attorney before signing it.
-The agreement may then be used as the basis for an uncontested divorce
+It is your choice to have the agreement reviewed by an attorney of your choosing, or waive review by an attorney before signing it.
+There is no legal requirement for attorney review before signing an Agreement.
+The agreement may then be used as the basis for an “uncontested divorce”.

 How Do I Get Started?